 He’s plugged into the grid and has been approved by the city and county, although he gets water from a spring on the property.
 He showers using water from a river which is powered by propane,

 “Initially I had to go through the county and the city because there’s an electric line brought down.
 And they approved it.
 They also approved, the city council approved this composting toilet 25 years ago.
 So I’m kind of grandfathered in.
 And I don’t, as you can see there’s no junk cars or piles of trash around.
 I keep it really pristine so there isn’t anyone complaining.
 And if I had trashed the place and people were complaining they’d probably come and kick me out.”

-What lead Daniel Price to moving into a hobbit house.
+What Lead Daniel Price to Move Into a Hobbit House

 According to stories he was tired of the rat-race and daily stress that leads to the so called American dream.
 He was even robbed in his home in Kentucky, where someone had entered a skylight and got away with his photography equipment and computer.
 He tore down the home and left only the underground portion as his entire home.
 “That was what 15 years ago.
 That’s when I went into the little hobbit hole.
 Eventually, of course, I saw the Hobbit movies and made like the porch with the little curved porch on it and I’ve been in that ever since.”

 “I used to work as a photojournalist with regular crazy hours.
 The problem is, people have their lives organized so they are the slaves.
 Basically, the average person spends a ton of their time working for very little money, just to survive.
 I spend a very little of my time working for enough money to not just survive, but do what I love – draw and travel.”
 Price said in an interview at galfromdownunder.com.

 In this regard, his petite abode does come in pretty handy by totally eschewing those mortgages and energy costs; a perfect accompaniment to his $5,000 an year income.